I-Am-Fox/AHK-Destiny-2-AFK/README.md

     Go to AHK Download Directory Normally Default install is at (C:\Program Files\AutoHotkey)

-    Once you have the AHK Directory open in File explorer drag and drop the Lib Folder into the AHK Install Directory
+    Once you have the AHK Directory open in File explorer drag and drop the Lib Folder into the AHK Install Directory.
+    If you get errors, try dragging everything.

 Once everything is installed you can open the Macro folder and start using the afk scripts.

-If you have any questions, please message Dreamyy#0206 on discord.
+If you have any questions, please message Luna[Nix]#7580 on discord.
 InGame settings that must be changed

 You have to change your controller ingame sensitivity to 20 This should be located in (Settings -> Controller -> Look Sensitivity)